Coffee Horchata Agua Fresca

 You may be able to find this cinnamon at Amazon as well, just make sure to buy the ones that you can see have a lot of layers (not just one).

-A tablespoon of ground coffee
+A closeup of a tablespoon of ground coffee

 About the Coffee